Search

 With the help of the aforementioned drone technology, farmers have been able to optimize weed detection and management.
 With a two-pronged approach, farmers can use drones equipped with cameras for image recognition to both distinguish crops from weeds and identify the specific species of weeds.
 The cameras collect visual media

-Additionally, by pinpointing these exact instances of weeds farmers can precisely apply herbicides and do so before weeds start to spread further.
+By pinpointing these exact instances of weeds, farmers can precisely apply herbicides before weeds spread further.
 This approach allows for more efficient weed control and helps optimize agricultural productivity while minimizing the use of herbicides.

 9. Soil Health Assessment

-By integrating IoT systems with computer vision farmers can use ground sensors, drone camera, and deep learning networks to monitor the soil conditions.
-These systems can perform test such as root health analysis, soil erosion monitoring, and pH analyses.
+By integrating IoT systems with computer vision farmers can use ground sensors, drone cameras, and deep learning networks to monitor soil conditions.
+These systems can perform tests such as root health analysis, soil erosion monitoring, and pH analyses.

 The same can be done for moisture monitoring in the soil, helping farmers in real time determine whether crops require further irrigation.